Florinel Coman: Al-Gharafa

 On 3 July 2024, FCSB owner Gigi Becali announced that he accepted a €5.25 million transfer offer for Coman from Al-Gharafa.
 He travelled to Doha to undergo a medical on 7 July, and one day later signed a three-year contract with the option of another year for the Qatar Stars League club.

 Coman made his competitive debut on 9 August 2024, starting in a goalless away draw with Al-Khor in the league championship.
 Two weeks later, he scored his first goals in a 2–1 home win over Al-Rayyan.

 Loan to Cagliari

 On 3 February 2025, Coman was loaned out to Serie A club Cagliari until the end of the season for an undisclosed fee, reported to be €1.5 million and including partial wage coverage.
 On 9 February, he scored in less than two minutes after coming on as a substitute in a 2–1 league win over Parma.

+Back in Qatar

+Following his loan spell with Cagliari, Coman returned to Al-Gharafa for the 2025–26 season.
+It was a disappointing season for Coman, as he appeared in 15 league games, scoring once, and made eight goalless appearances in the AFC Champions League.

+In May 2026, he was spotted training with his former team FCSB.